RichardScottOZ/pyBacktrack/docs/pybacktrack_getting_started.rst

 .. note:: | For `Docker Desktop for Windows <https://docs.docker.com/docker-for-windows/install/>`__ and
             `Docker Desktop for Mac <https://docs.docker.com/docker-for-mac/install/>`__ this a regular command-line terminal.
-          | Also on Linux systems this a regular command-line terminal.
+          | And on Linux systems this also is a regular command-line terminal.

 To install the ``pybacktrack`` docker image, type: